 It’s my annual “Taxes from A to Z” series!
 If you’re wondering whether you can claim home office expenses or whether to deduct a capital loss, you won’t want to miss a single letter.

 If your spouse died during the year, you are considered married for the whole year and can choose to married filing jointly as your filing status.
-If your spouse died during the year and you file a joint return, you generally can claim your spouse’s personal exemption (remember this only matters for the 2017 tax year since there are no personal exemptions in 2018).
+If your spouse died during the year and you file a joint return, you generally can claim your spouse’s personal exemption (remember there are no personal exemptions in 2018).
 If you remarry during the year, however, you can’t claim an exemption for your deceased spouse (some tricky rules apply if you don’t have any gross income, so check with a tax professional if that’s the case).

 If your spouse died in 2018 before filing a 2017 return, you can still file for 2017 as married filing jointly.
 But don’t automatically assume you should sign the return for your spouse: If your spouse died before signing the return, the executor or administrator must sign the return for your spouse (that might be you but isn’t always).
 If no one been appointed as executor or administrator, you can sign the return for your spouse and write “Filing as surviving spouse” under the signature line.

 Once you file a joint return, you typically can’t choose to file separate returns after the due date of the return.
 However, the executor or administrator can change a joint return elected by the surviving spouse to a separate return for the decedent.
 The executor or administrator has one year from the due date of the return, including extensions, to make that change.

 For your taxes from A to Z, here’s the rest of the series:

 - G is for Ghost Preparer

 - L is for Line of Credit